 - ensure that the parties to which it relates are fully aware of their responsibilities under the Scheme, and - outline the quality and performance standards expected of the Fund and its scheme employers to ensure the delivery of a high-quality, timely and professional administration service.
-These performance standards are explained further in the employer service level agreement.
+These performance standards are explained further in the employer admission agreement.

 London Borough of Hillingdon (the "Administering Authority") is responsible for the local administration of the Fund, which is part of the Local Government Pension Scheme ("the LGPS").
-Operationally, the administration of the Fund is undertaken through a formal delegation agreement by the Pensions Administration team at Surrey County Council - Orbis.
-Orbis and the Officers in Hillingdon work together to provide a seamless service to scheme employers and members.
+Operationally, the administration of the Fund is undertaken through a formal delegation agreement by the Hampshire Pensions Services (HPS) team at Hampshire County Council (HCC).
+HPS and the Officers in Hillingdon work together to provide a seamless service to scheme employers and members.